czoczo/dotman/README.md

     - vim
 ```

-Install packagee with tags by using `/t/tagname endpoint`.
+Install packagee with tags by using `http://myserver.net/t/tagname` endpoint.
 It'll skip menu and go straight to downloading files.

 ## Eliminate manual work - word or two about autorun
 Every now and then, there is a need to run some commands after modyfing dotconfigs.
 Whether it's a window manager configuration reload, or evaluating some dynamic values for your config - doesn't matter!
 Just script it in bash, name it dotautorun.sh and put it inside in git folder holiding your applications dotfiles.
 It will be run during deployment of that package.
 Simple.